Some of the numbers presented in this website may not be the most recent available

 Parts of Belgium were then ruled by Spain, Austria or France up to 1815 when the country was reunified under the Netherlands on the defeat of Napoleon.

 In 1831, after the Belgian Revolution, the country gained independence and developed rapidly, acquiring a number of colonies in Africa.
-However, in the 20th Century it continued to be a battleground between European powers and was overrun in both World Wars.
+However, in the 20th Century it continued to be a battleground between European powers and was overrun in both World War 1 and 2.

 Belgium has 3 geographic regions; a coastal plain in the northwest, a central plateau and the Ardennes uplands in the southeast.
 The plain and plateau lie in the Anglo-Belgian Basin and the uplands are part of the Hercynian orogenic belt.
 The Paris Basin overlaps a very small area at the southernmost tip.

-None of these areas are prospective for oil and gas in Belgium and no wells have been drilled since 1981.
-No wells have ever been drilled offshore.
 Up until 1992, coal was mined and coal bed methane has been investigated.
-However there would be many environmental barriers to the use of this fuel and CBM production has not been forecast by Globalshift.
+However there are many environmental barriers to the use of this fuel and CBM production has not been forecast by Globalshift.

 Thus Belgium has no identified indigenous oil or gas resources, either onshore or offshore, and Globalshift believes it is unlikely to achieve any production in the future.